Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Preliminaries

-A {\it rank} function is an integral, monotone submodular function $r: 2^{E} \rightarrow \mathbb{Z}_+$, such that $r(A) \leq |A|$ for all $A\subseteq E$.
+A {\it rank} function \track{(for a matroid)} is an \track{integer-valued nonnegative} monotone submodular function \track{$r: 2^{E} \rightarrow \mathbb{Z}_{\ge 0}$}, such that $r(A) \leq |A|$ for all $A\subseteq E$.
 A pair $M = (E,r)$ where $r$ is a rank function on $E$ is a \textit{matroid}.
-There is multiple cryptomorphic definitions for matroids and we refer to \citep{O06} for other equivalent definitions and basic theory.
-Note if $r$ is a rank function then $\kappa_{r}=1$ and $\ell_{r}= r(E)$.
+There \track{are} multiple \track{equivalent} definitions for matroids and we refer to \cite{O06} for other equivalent definitions and basic theory.
+Note if $r$ is a rank function \track{of a non-trivial matroid (where $r(E)>0$)} then $\kappa_{r}=1$ and $\ell_{r}= r(E)$.
 The set $E$ is the \textit{ground set} of the matroid $M$, which we also denote $E(M)$.
 A set $I \subseteq E$ is \textit{independent} if $r(I) = |I|$, and is \textit{dependent} otherwise.
 A maximal independent set is a \textit{basis}, and the set of all bases of $M$ is denoted as ${\cal B}(M)$.
 A \textit{circuit} of $M$ is a minimally dependent set.
 Let $e,e' \in E(M)$ for some matroid $M$, then $e$ is a \textit{loop} if $\{e\}$ is a circuit and $e$ and $e'$ are \textit{parallel} if $\{e,e'\}$ is a circuit.
-Let $B$ be a basis for $M$ and note for all $e \in E - B$, $B + e$ is a dependent set.
+Let $B$ be a basis for $M$ and note for all $e \in E \setminus B$, $B + e$ is a dependent set.
 It is well known that $B + e$ contains a unique circuit, called the \textit{fundamental circuit} of $e$ with respect to $B$, which will we denote $C(B,e)$.
 A \textit{flat} of a matroid is a subset $X \subset E$ that is maximal with respect to its rank.
+The \textit{closure} of a set $S \subseteq E$, is $\closure{S} = \{x \in E : r(S \cup \{x\}) = r(S)\}$.

-A matroid is \textit{uniform} of rank $k$ if its basis consists of all subsets of size $k$.
+A matroid is \textit{uniform} of rank $k$ if its bases consists of all subsets of size $k$.
 We denote a uniform matroid of size $m$ and of rank $k$ as $U_k^m$.
 If the independent sets of a matroid $M$ is the family of acyclic sets of a graph $G$, then $M$ is a \textit{graphic matroid}, which we denote $M = M[G]$.
-If $M$ is a matroid with rank function $r$, then its \textit{corank} function is the following, $r^*(X) = |X| - r(M) + r(E - X)$.
-It is well known, see \citep{O06}, that $r^*$ is also a rank function for a matroid $M^*$ on $E(M)$, and we let $M^*$ denote the \textit{dual matroid} of $M$.
+If $M$ is a matroid with rank function $r$, then its \textit{corank} function is the following, $r^*(X) = |X| - r(M) + r(E \setminus X)$.
+It is well known, see \cite{O06}, that $r^*$ is also a rank function for a matroid $M^*$ on $E(M)$, and we let $M^*$ denote the \textit{dual matroid} of $M$.
 An element is a \textit{coloop} if it is a loop in the dual matroid.
 A \textit{cographic matroid} is a matroid whose dual matroid is graphic.